Mintbase/Grants-Program/applications/Gluon_decentralized_hardware_crypto_wallet_services.md

 Leaking or losing private keys are the primary concerns of most blockchain users.
 Gluon uses a new approach to prevent such issues.

 Gluon is a TaaS (Trust-as-a-Service) application that provides hardware crypto wallet services to crypto users.
-Our main goal is to create an all-in-one private key manager for Polkadot ecosystem blockchains.
+Our main goal is to create an all-in-one private key manager for Mintbase ecosystem blockchains.

 Features:
 - Passwordless.
 Users won't have to take responsibility for backup mnemonic phrases.
 Social recovery is available for users who have lost all their authentication devices.